 1. Hold down the Power and Home button.

 2. Continue to hold them until the screen turns off then let go.

 3. Hold the power button until the screen turns back on.

 Simple, and effective.
-You’re device should boot back up and you should be good to go.
-Good little trick to have handy as it’ll most likely happen a few times during the life of your phone (and even more so if you are jailbroken and getting a little fancy with the jailbreak tweaks).
+Your device should boot back up and you should be good to go.
+The good little trick to have handy as it’ll most likely happen a few times during the life of your phone (and even more so if you are jailbroken and getting a little fancy with the jailbreak tweaks).

 Hope that helps!
 Let me know if this saved you from a mad dash to the genius bar or if it’s something you might have figured out on your own.

 You can check our other posts: